 In 2013 I was living in Los Angeles running my own fast-growing animation company in the heart of Hollywood.
 The business was doing great and I had a wonderful team of talented people that I genuinely enjoyed working with every day.
 Life was good but like all traditional businesses, it had it’s draw backs.
 First of all, it required people.
 People are expensive and they need far more than a salary to make them thrive.
 In order to get the best out of people, you need to invest time into training them, money into creating a nice environment and a genuine dose of love that will make them do the little things that really make a difference when nobody is watching.
 I was doing all that and still making a profit but I knew early on that the business would never give me the thing I craved most – total time and location autonomy.
 For me, owning a Ferrari was never that exciting, but having a solid cashflow that followed me around the world really got my juices flowing.

 Here’s the most exciting part about Amazon that many people are still unaware of.
-Anyone (that means you) can sell on Amazon in America (the largest Amazon market in the world) and Amazon will allow you to ship your inventory to their warehouses and then they’ll do all the shipping and fulfillment for you.
+Anyone (that means you) can sell products on Amazon in America (the largest Amazon market in the world) and Amazon will allow you to ship your inventory to their warehouses and then they’ll do all the shipping and fulfillment for you.
 Wait – what?
-Yes, that means that you can live in Australia, Singapore, South Africa, England or anywhere else on earth and be selling products to American consumers, getting paid US dollars and you don’t need to touch your own inventory at any point in the process.
-Then once you’ve got your products selling from Amazon’s US warehouses to it’s American customers, you can send your products to Amazon’s UK warehouses and start selling to Amazon’s customers in the UK, Spain, Italy, Germany and France.
+Yes, that means that you can live in Australia, Singapore, South Africa, England or anywhere else on earth and be selling products on Amazon to American consumers, getting paid US dollars and you don’t need to touch your own inventory at any point in the process.
+Then once you’ve got your products selling from Amazon’s US warehouses to it’s American customers, you can send your products to Amazon UK warehouses and start selling on Amazon in the UK, Spain, Italy, Germany and France.

-In 2015, Amazon surpassed $100 Billion in sales and according to Macquarie Research they were solely responsible for 50% of all ecommerce growth in 2015.
-One company responsible for 50% of ALL ecommerce growth?
+In 2015, Amazon surpassed $100 Billion in sales and according to Macquarie Research they are responsible for over 50% of all ecommerce sales in the United Sales.
+One company responsible for 50% of ALL online product sales?
 That’s truly remarkable.

-When I first understood the massive power of this opportunity I decided to jump in with one product, a simple item in the home and kitchen category.
-I have it made in China and shipped directly to one of Amazon’s warehouses in America.
+When I first understood the massive power of the Amazon business opportunity I decided to jump in with one product, a simple item in the home and kitchen category.
+I have it made in China and shipped directly to one of the Amazon warehouses in America.
 I messed up a bunch of stuff in the first year but despite that, before long that one item was averaging about USD $15,000/month in sales at a 35% net margin.
 I couldn’t believe it.